-SECTION 1 FAIA Medicare Prescription Drug Plan contacts (how to contact us, including how to reach the OptumRx Member Services)
+SECTION 1 FAIA Medicare Prescription Drug Plan contacts

+(how to contact us, including how to reach OptumRx)

-How to contact our plan's OptumRx Member Services and other important departments.
+How to contact OptumRx and other important departments

-For assistance with claims, billing or ID card questions, please call OptumRx Member Services.
-OptumRx Member Services is available 24 hours a day, 7 days a week, or please visit our website at optumrx.com/myCatamaranRx.
-We will be happy to help you.
+For assistance with claims, billing, or ID card questions, call OptumRx.
+You may also visit our website at optumrx.com.
+We are available to assist you 24 hours a day, 7 days a week.